 - Major depressive episode

-To remember the features of major depressive episode, think: “SIG E CAPS” (Sleep (insomnia or hypersomnia), Interest loss (anhedonia), Guilt (low self-esteem), Energy (low energy or fatigue), Concentration (poor concentration or difficulty making decisions), Appetite (decreased appetite or overeating), Psychomotor agitation or retardation, and Suicidality).
+SIGECAPS for features of depression: Sleep (insomnia or hypersomnia), Interest loss (anhedonia), Guilt (low self-esteem), Energy (low energy or fatigue), Concentration (poor concentration or difficulty making decisions), Appetite (decreased appetite or overeating), Psychomotor agitation or retardation, and Suicidal ideation.

 Types of bipolar disorder

 - Bipolar I disorder: at least one episode of mania.
 Major depressive or hypomanic episodes usually occur but are not required for diagnosis.